equivalent/dude_policy/README.md

 end
 ```

-> Note: Since Rails version 4 files in `app/anything` directories are autoloaded.
-So no additional magic is needed

 > Note: Policy should be name as the model suffixed with word "Policy".
 So if
 > you have `ConstructiveComment` model your policy should be named `ConstructiveCommentPolicy` located in `app/policy/constructive_comment_policy.rb`